openhab/openhab-addons/bundles/org.openhab.voice.whisperstt/README.md

 * Debian GLIBC x86_64/arm64 (min GLIBC version 2.31 / min Debian version Focal)
 * macOS x86_64/arm64 (min version v11.0)

-The native binaries for those platforms are included in the distributed jar.
+The native binaries for those platforms are included in this add-on provided with the openHAB distribution.

 ## CPU compatibility

+To use these binding it's recommended to use a device at least as powerful as the RaspberryPI 5 with a modern CPU.
+The execution times on Raspberry PI 4 are x2, so just the tiny model can be run on under 5 seconds.

 If you are going to use the binding in a `x86_64` host the CPU should support the flags: `avx2`, `fma`, `f16c`, `avx`.
 You can check those flags on linux using the terminal with `lscpu`.
-You can check those flags on Windows using a program like CPU-Z.
+You can check those flags on Windows using a program like `CPU-Z`.

 If you are going to use the binding in a `arm64` host the CPU should support the flags: `fphp`.
 You can check those flags on linux using the terminal with `lscpu`.